Toronto has been voted the most-hated city in Canada. Again.

 Then you have the small town/suburbanites who moved to the city right out of school.
 These people consider their move to Toronto to be a “coming of age” that makes them better than everyone in the suburb/small town from which they came.
 They’ll return home once a year and brag about their amazing life in the city.
 They’ll scoff at the yoga studios and sushi restaurants that have opened up in their small town/suburb, saying that Toronto’s yoga studios and sushi restaurants are superior.
 This group likes to look down on people who are married, have children and own a home in the suburbs.

-It’s these people – these suburban transplants – that have turned my beloved Toronto into the most-hated city in Canada.
+It’s these people – these suburban transplants – that have turned Toronto into the most-hated city in Canada.

 Everybody hates Toronto because everybody knows a person like this – and once a year, during the holidays, these idiots infiltrate small towns across the country — further damaging Toronto’s reputation.